ExtremeSwitching 5520 Series Overview

 Cooling

 Switch cooling is provided by replaceable fan modules.
-Most 5520 Series models have fan modules that use airflow from front-to back.
-Models 5520-24T-BASE, 5520-24X-BASE, 5520-48T-BASE, and 5520-48SE-BASE require fan modules that use airflow from back-to-front.
-Power supplies also have integrated cooling fans that operate independently of the switch fan.
+Most 5520 Series models have fan modules that provide front-to back airflow.
+Models 5520-24T-BASE, 5520-24X-BASE, 5520-48T-BASE, and 5520-48SE-BASE require fan modules that provide back-to-front airflow.
+Models 5520-24T-ACDC, 5520-24X-ACDC, 5520-48T-ACDC, and 5520-48SE-ACDC can use fan modules with front-to-back airflow and can also use fan modules with back-to-front airflow.
+Power supplies have integrated cooling fans that operate independently of switch fans.
 All installed fan modules must blow air in the same direction and must match the airflow direction of the installed power supplies.

 Two spare fan modules, (17115) with front-to-back airflow, and (X870-FANBF, 17116) with back-to-front airflow, are available for 5520 Series switches.